 Dr Laura Hattam Commercial Research Associate

 Laura is an applied mathematician who specialises in combining various mathematical techniques to construct multi-scaled models that can inform decision making.

-Her research interests are in nonlinear waves, dynamical systems and modelling work related to the energy industry and traffic flow analysis.
+Her research interests are nonlinear waves, dynamical systems, complex modelling and fluid flow analysis.